chen42/presentations/rat_genome.md

-# Whole Genome Sequencing of Nine Rats Using the 10x Chromium Linked-Reads Technology
+# Whole Genome Sequencing of Nine Rats Using Linked-Reads Technology

 <hr>